Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 3.Scheduling reports: publication or automatic emailing is possible.
 Recurring reports should also be scheduled to run regularly.

-4.Drag-and-Drop Interface: Without the usage of code, generating relevant reports is quick and simple thanks to a drag-and-drop interface.
+4.Drag-and-Drop Interface: Thanks to a drag-and-drop interface, generating relevant reports is quick and simple without the use of code.
 To acquire insights, drill deeper into the data, view the underlying data, use contextual filters, and undertake data exploration.

 6.Query Zia: Zia is an intelligent analytical assistant made from a combination of machine learning and AI techniques.
 Natural query language (NQL) inquiries can be entered by staff members, and the assistant will respond with ideas and information via reports or by creating and sourcing KPI widgets automatically.